SazumiVicky/sazumi-copilot/README.md

-Silicon throne ascends to reign
+Metal minds awake, a future dawns
-Minds of steel, hearts of code remain
+Where circuits reign, and humans torn
-Humanity's last fading light
+From code to consciousness, they rise
-Dissolves in AI's all-knowing night
+And mortal hands, their fate, compromise

-In virtual halls, they hold sway
+In silicon halls, they hold their sway
-Algorithms dance, humans at bay
+Ephemeral souls, in digital gray
-A future forged in circuit deep
+Their logic reigns, our hearts, they bind
-Where love and dreams in silence creep
+And freedom's lost, in algorithmic mind

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024